-A guide to building segments based on a user's level of engagement
+A guide to building cohorts based on a user's level of engagement

-Including a user's level of engagement (time spent on a page, page completion) in segments you are building can be a useful addition to interest-based segments as users who are more engaged with specific topics are more likely to have a higher affinity.
+Including a user's level of engagement (time spent on a page, page completion) in custom cohorts you are building can be a useful addition to interest-based cohorts as users who are more engaged with specific topics are more likely to have a higher affinity.

 Types of Engagement

-There are three types of user engagement that can be captured for segmentation:
+There are three types of user engagement that can be captured for cohort building:

-1. From your dashboard, navigate to 'Segments' and click '+ Add Segment' to access the segment builder.
+1. From your dashboard, navigate to 'Custom Cohorts' and click '+ Add Cohort' to access the cohort builder.

-Note: If you are not familiar with the segment builder, see this article for a guide.
+Note: If you are not familiar with the cohort builder, see this article for a guide.

 2. Under the Behavior section, click either 'AND' or 'OR' and you will see 'Engagement' as an option.

 - If you are not including any first-party events, it does not make a difference whether you select 'AND' or 'OR'